jeromelebel/GPSMinecraft/README.markdown

 The algorithm take care of ladders, avoid lava and water.
 The distance jump limit is 2 blocks (and the algorithm checks if the ceiling is high enough to jump).
 The fall down limit is 2 blocks down.

+## Known Bugs

+The path doesn't try to go in diagonal.

 ## Commands

 /gps &lt;distance&gt;